jonnonz1/nz-statute-book/acts/public/2010/unit-titles-act-2010.md

 ### 55 Access lots
 (1) This section applies if—
-  (a) the base land to which a unit plan relates has an access lot associated with it; and (b) a share of the access lot is owned by the person who is, immediately before the unit plan is deposited, the registered proprietor of the base land.
+  (a) the base land to which a unit plan relates has an access lot associated with it; and (b) a share of the access lot is owned by the person who is, immediately before the unit plan is deposited, the registered owner of the base land.
-(2) On the deposit of the unit plan, the access lot, or share of the access lot, owned by the registered proprietor of the base land becomes part of the common property.
+(2) On the deposit of the unit plan, the access lot, or share of the access lot, owned by the registered owner of the base land becomes part of the common property.

 ### 56 Sale, lease, or licence of common property
 (1) The body corporate may, after a special resolution to do so, grant a lease or licence over the whole or any part of the common property.